mikelgo/angular-kit/libs/rx-stateful/README.md

 `rxStateful$` is a powerful RxJs operator that wraps any sync or async Observable and provides a stateful stream.

+Hint: You can use it on both sync and async Observables.
+However the real benefits you will get for async Observables.

 ## Installation
 ```bash